Timon0/nlp-text-titans/classifier/README.md

 To install all required python packages for training, run the following command:

-``pip install datasets transformers evaluate wandb pytorch-lightning``
+``pip install torch datasets transformers evaluate wandb pytorch-lightning``